jacobangel/learning-golang/GoProgrammingLanguage/notes.md

 Printf stuff seems rather standard.
 It's odd, this example doesn't seem to work?
 How do I break out of `input.Scan()`?  hmmm oh thanks [google/SO `Ctrl+D`](https://stackoverflow.com/questions/34481065/break-out-of-input-scan/34481857).
 Huh, my first item always does `<N>D`  instead of just printing the number.
 Kind of odd.
 Might be a consequence of how I have to send the end of input.

 While we can declare functions in any order, I think they should have put the countLines first if this were a real program.
 I can see that from a teaching standpoint though, it's probably better to introduce the function second.
 What's a `*` mean exactly.

+I did the exercise for 2, but i made it more interesting for splitting on spaces.

 ### 1.4 Animaged GIFs

-I did the exercise for 2, but i made it more interesting for splitting on spaces.
+Import symantics. `image/color` => color.White.
+Curious how namespace issues are resolved. constnts can only be numbers, strings, or booleans.

+[]color.Color{} wtf is this.
+'Composite literals', for noting slicese and structs.
+Wish i had learned more C lol.
+Watch out for (§4.2, §4.4.1)